 A9: We did not find any serious side effects or safety concerns in this first study of a single, low-dose of suramin.
-The children did develop a self-limited rash, but that was asymptomatic and disappeared without treatment in 2-4 days.
-It is important to note that the low-dose that we used in the study produced blood levels of 5-15 μ M and has never been tested for any disease in the nearly 100 years that suramin has been used in medicine.
-All previous uses of suramin have been at medium doses for sleeping sickness that produced blood levels of 50-100 μ M for 1-3 months, or high doses for cancer chemotherapy that produced blood levels of 150-270 μ M for 3-6 months.
+The low-dose that we used produced blood levels of 5-15 $\mu$ M and has never been tested for any disease in the nearly 100 years that suramin has been used in medicine.
+All previous uses of suramin have been at medium doses for sleeping sickness that produced blood levels of 50-100 $\mu$ M for 1-3 months, or high doses for cancer chemotherapy that produced blood levels of 150-270 $\mu$ M for 3-6 months.